stephen010x/webgl-c-frame/docs/objects/bezier.md

 # Bezier Object

 The Bezier Object is for rendering 3D bezier curves to the screen.
+This is showcased in the [Bezier Demo](https://stephen010x.github.io/projects/webgl-c-frame/bezier)

 [objects/bezier.h](/src/objects/bezier.h) &emsp; [objects/bezier.c](/src/objects/bezier.c)